kikikimi/kbookweb/ReadMe.txt

  ModelServer still runs independently on server-side.
 The servlets call on the client, CarModelOptionsIO.

-The design diagram is Lab6Diagram.jpg
+The design diagram is Lab6+DBclasses_Diagram.jpg
+The database entity relationship diagram is in AutoERD.png The database test app is test.DbDriver.

 ---------
 Main changes from Lab 5 - adds client/server capabilities in new packages "client" and "server."